triplestrange/StrangeScoutOld/README.md

 ## Docker Compose
 Install [Docker](https://docs.docker.com/install/).
 Install [Docker Compose](https://docs.docker.com/compose/install/).
 Clone repo.
 Make a new `.env` file in the repo root (don't worry, it's in the `.gitignore`) as follows *(do not use quotes!)*:

+If you want StrangeScout to talk directly to client's computers over the network (i.e. this is a dedicated server or virtual machine), run `ln -s docker-compose.standalone.yml docker-compose.yml`.
+If you need this server to be shared with other apps, you'll need a reverse proxy: we recommend [Traefik](https://github.com/containous/traefik).
+If you are using Traefik, execute `ln -s docker-compose.traefik.yml docker-compose.yml`

 ```
 JSCOUT_DOMAIN=<yourdomain.tld>
 STRANGESCOUT_SQL_PASSWD=<$ecure|)assw0rd>
+# if you are using Traefik
+TRAEFIK_NETWORK=<the_docker_network_traefik_is_on>
 ```

 **Run `sudo docker-compose up -d` and sit back.** You're ready to scout... no, you're totally needed for maintenance and support and there's no way you'd have time to scout yourself right ;) HTTPS certs from Let's Encrypt and your SQL database are safely stored in Docker volumes, so you're free to start and stop containers at will, or even delete them!